Greg Ward: Philadelphia Eagles (second stint)

 After the AAF suspended football operations, Ward re-signed with the Eagles for one year on April 9, 2019.
-He was waived during final roster cuts on August 31, 2019, but was re-signed to the team's practice squad the next day.
+He was waived during final roster cuts on August 31, but was re-signed to the team's practice squad the next day.
 He was promoted to the team's active roster on September 21, following injuries to DeSean Jackson and Alshon Jeffery.

-He made his NFL debut in a Week 3 game against the Detroit Lions, but was waived again on September 24.
-He re-signed to the team's practice squad again on September 26.
-He was promoted to the active roster again on November 23, 2019.
-He caught six passes in the Eagles 17–9 loss to the Seattle Seahawks, totaling 40 yards.
-In Week 15 against the Washington Redskins, Ward caught seven passes for 61 yards and his first touchdown of his NFL career in the Eagles' 37–27 win against the Redskins.
+Ward made his NFL debut in a Week 3 game against the Detroit Lions, but was waived again on September 24.
+He re-signed to the team's practice squad two days later.
+Ward was promoted to the active roster again on November 23.
+He caught six passes for 40 yards in the 17–9 loss to the Seattle Seahawks.
+In Week 15 against the Washington Redskins, Ward caught seven passes for 61 yards and his first touchdown of his NFL career in the 37–27 victory.
 Ward finished the 2019 season with 28 receptions for 254 yards.

-In Week 3 of the 2020 season against the Cincinnati Bengals, Ward caught 8 passes for 72 yards and a touchdown in the 23-23 tie.
-In Week 13 against the Green Bay Packers, Ward caught the first career touchdown pass thrown by rookie quarterback Jalen Hurts during the 30–16 loss.
-In Week 15 against the Arizona Cardinals, Ward caught 4 passes including 2 touchdowns in the 33–26 loss.
-Ward finished the 2020 season with 53 receptions for 419 receiving yards and six receiving touchdowns in 16 games.
+In Week 3 of the 2020 season against the Cincinnati Bengals, Ward caught eight passes for 72 yards and a touchdown during the 23–23 tie.
+During Week 13 against the Green Bay Packers, Ward caught the first career touchdown pass thrown by rookie quarterback Jalen Hurts in the 30–16 loss.
+Two weeks later against the Arizona Cardinals, Ward caught four passes including two touchdowns in the 33–26 loss.
+Ward finished the 2020 season with 53 receptions for 419 yards and six touchdowns in 16 games.

 Ward signed a one-year exclusive-rights free agent tender with the Eagles on March 29, 2021.
 In 2021, Ward took a reserve role in the receiving corps after the Eagles drafted DeVonta Smith.
-He ended the season with 7 catches for 95 yards and 3 touchdowns, and he was used in trick plays as a passer, ultimately completing one pass for 2 yards.
+He ended the season with seven catches for 95 yards and three touchdowns, and he was used in trick plays as a passer, ultimately completing one pass for two yards.

-While he initially wasn't tendered by the Eagles in the 2022 offseason, Ward signed a new one-year deal with the team on March 15.
+While he initially was not tendered by the Eagles in the 2022 offseason, Ward signed a new one-year deal with the team on March 15.
 He was placed on injured reserve on August 30, 2022.
-He was released on September 9.
+Ward was released 10 days later.
 On October 24, he was brought back to the practice squad.

 On August 29, 2023, Ward was waived by the Eagles and re-signed to the practice squad.
 He was released on November 30 and re-signed to the practice squad on December 6.
-He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.
+Ward was not signed to a reserve/future contract after the season and became a free agent when his practice squad contract expired.